EnterpriseDB/tpa/RELNOTES.md

 - Fix harp-proxy errors by granting additional (new) permissions required by the readonly harp_dcs_user

+- Disable BDR4 transaction streaming when CAMO is enabled

+  If bdr.enable_camo is set, we must disable bdr.default_streaming_mode, which is not compatible with CAMO-protected transactions in BDR4.
+This will cause a server restart on CAMO-enabled BDR4 clusters (which could not work with streaming enabled anyway).

 ## v22.14 (2022-05-16)

 ### Notable changes